emqx/blog/en/202302/mqttx-v-1-9-1-release-notes.md

-MQTT X 1.9.1, an MQTT 5.0 client tool, is now available after two beta iterations.
+MQTTX 1.9.1, an MQTT 5.0 client tool, is now available after two beta iterations.

 This version has seen significant improvements in stability through extensive performance optimization and resolution of known issues.
 In particular, when handling a large number of messages, version 1.9.1 has significantly reduced CPU and memory usage by 80% compared to the previous version, resulting in greatly optimized overall performance and reduced risk of system crashes.
 The improved stability offers users a more dependable environment for conducting IoT performance testing and building IoT applications.